 What does the Psychology service offer?

 Suffering multiple injuries requiring intensive treatment and rehabilitation is inevitably distressing.
-The way this unfolds varies a lot between different people and their different circumstances.
+The way this unfolds varies a lot between different people and their individual circumstances.

-Our clinical psychologist is a specialist in this area of work and it is their role to offer effective support in a timely way.
+Our Clinical Psychology team members are specialists in this area of work, and it is their role to offer effective support in a timely way.

 - Offering emotional support, including psychological assessment and interventions, for patients throughout their time in Southmead Hospital and after discharge.